djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 date: 2025-12-31
 ---

-How do labs train a multi-billion parameter model?
+[WIP] How do labs train a multi-billion parameter model?
 We look towards Hugging Face's SmolLM3, Allen Institute's Olmo 3, Prime Intellect's Intellect 3, and OpenAI's GPT-OSS-120B.
 This blog is an attempt towards distilling the motivations, considerations, and techniques used to train their models and is structured in more of a "notes" style.

 These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data) due to its extensiveness, and it is supplemented with notes from other reports.
 Also, these notes have not been thoroughly reviewed.
 Any errors below are my own responsibility.